JoeStrout/InversionInstitute/README.md

 <hr/>

-This project and its contents are all Copyright (©) 2022 Josph J. Strout.
+This project and its contents are all Copyright (©) 2022 Joseph J. Strout.
 All rights reserved.